Dfam-consortium/RepeatModeler/README.md

 Alkes Price and Pavel Pevzner for assistance with RepeatScout and hosting my multi-sequence version of RepeatScout.

+Shujun Ou, and Ning Jiang for discussions and assistance with using LTR_retreiver.

 This work was supported by the NIH ( R44 HG02244-02), ( RO1 HG002939 ), ( U24 HG010136 ), and the Institute
 for Systems Biology.